-And he goes, are you still throwing?
-And I said well, I had just shut down from throwing at the time because the last year I didn’t get re-signed and I decided to shut down and prepare for this season.
-So he goes, if you can get ready I want you to throw some live BP.
+And he goes, “Are you still throwing?”
+And I said, I had just shut down from throwing at the time because the last year I didn’t get re-signed and I decided to shut down and prepare for this season.
+So he goes, “If you can get ready, I want you to throw some live BP.”
 I said, hell yeah I’ll get ready!
 So I ramped it back up in about a week to get back into it, and came out, threw live BP to him and that’s kind of how I hooked up with it.

 MMO: And what were your initial reactions of Tebow as a ballplayer and as a person?

 David: As a person he’s awesome, he’s engaging.
 I had met him one time before that.
 Engaging, really kind of draws you in and seems like a really genuine human being.
 No matter how you feel about him, anybody that’s ever met him everybody walks out with the same idea, like man this is real, on how you’re supposed to live your life is how he’s doing it.